Gilgamech/website/www/Gillogisms.md

 1. Projection is an argumentation tactic, where you take something illegal or immoral that you're doing, and accuse your opponent of doing it.
 1. Proximity to world power based on quantity of loan words borrowed from their language.
 Because The West borrow more words from English, Former Soviet bloc borrow more words from Russian, and Asian countries borrow more words from Chinese.
 Possibly even linguistic anthropology to show when different words from different languages were borrowed, using cultural import and export as an indicator of the cultural exchanges between various nations and micropowers.
 (Consider historic world, regional, and micro powers when considering history and intersections.)
 (USA got most of its words from the UK as colonies, then started getting a lot of French words during the 1800s for political reasons.)
 1. Psychic is a subset of omniscient.
 Omniscience is the goal of the ultimate know-it-all.
 Being omniscient means being psychic, and numerous orders of magnitude more awareness about the universe.
+1. Psychological weight of complexity, in that complex objects are conceptually 'heavier' to carry around than simple objects. - 2023
 1. Punishment is not art and should not involve complex emotional states - instead it should involve complex (emotionless) intellectual analysis of the past, and future.
 Involving complex emotional states toxifies the punishment.
 Part of the point of punishment is deterrence, letting other potential criminals and/or villains know that their precrimes will have physical penalties if realized.
 1. 'Put the em-PHA-sis on the wrong syl-LA-ble' - Choir pianist critiquing a practicing choir through vocal irony, circa 2004.
 1. 'Put your ejection seat in the locked-and-loaded position.'